-Note: The Indiana Jones movies are the humble, slice-of-life kind of movies to which Mattopia Jones turns for solace during life's most challenging times.
+Note: The Indiana Jones movies are the inspiring, comforting, slice-of-life kind of movies to which Mattopia Jones turns for solace during life's most challenging times.

 Visit the coolest bar on the planet — all decked out in the theme of Indiana Jones.
 It's every bit as comfortable as Indy's leather jacket.

 "Dr. Jones makes his first house call on Blu-ray and elegantly makes a case for why his latest adventure is a great movie."

 "There is no doubt, once the hysteria over expectations and all the initial, pent-up anticipation settle down, Crystal Skull will be able to sit comfortably in the Indy canon.
 Forming something like a cinematic Beatles, this Fab Four of film has its rugged adventure (Raiders), its pulp horror (Temple of Doom), its buddy picture (Last Crusade), and now Crystal Skull represents pure, glorious pulp sci-fi."